Programs of Distinction

 Students are introduced to the DSLR camera and the many modes of shooting film as well as becoming fluent in Adobe Photoshop, learning how to catalog, archive and print their work for exhibition.

 Students learn the latest technologies and processes of digital video production including field and studio camera operation, sound, lighting, project planning and more!
 Our Graphic Design course provides students the opportunity to learn and apply techniques and theories that communicate a visual message.
 Students develop competency in computer illustration, layout, color, editing, typography and printing.

 The Economics Department benefits from a multi-disciplinary approach to the discipline, as well as a commitment to the depth of experiential learning that comes from applying economic theory.
 Students, typically in the upper forms, may choose to pursue a program oriented around the capital markets by studying economics and personal finance, or may apply to participate in the Entrepreneurial Studies Program, a three-course program oriented around the theory and practice of building an organization around a novel concept.
 Embedded in this program is a college-level economics course designed to better prepare students for further study of the discipline.
 Student experience in the department centers on our belief that boys best learn by doing.
 The theories of personal finance are cemented through an annual mock portfolio competition and an active investment club on campus overseen by the Economics faculty.
 The theories of supply and demand find real meaning in the student demand schedules created by the Student Agencies operating on campus (see the Entrepreneurial Studies Overview).
-Every student in Entrepreneurial Studies creates, develops and defends, to the school administration, a real business plan, seeking approval and seed funding from the school.
+Every student in Entrepreneurial Studies creates, develops, and defends to the school administration, a real business plan, seeking approval and seed funding from the School.
 Many go on to put their plans into action as Independent Study projects in their sixth form year.
-For more information click here.